Partner Sites

 It’s absolutely true that there’s a certain bar of standards that if you don’t clear, it will be difficult to gain admission.

-Even with a score in the 740 range though, that’s no guarantee of admission—especially if your background is highly traditional, you might want to try hard to push above that, into the 750 range.
+Firstly, the GMAT: Harvard’s median GMAT is one of the highest in the world, typically in the 96th percentile.
+Even with a score in this range, that’s no guarantee of admission—especially if your background is highly traditional, you might want to try hard to push above that.
 You can use similar percentile ranges for the GRE.

 Secondly, work experience: what you’ve done matters.